Margaret J. Winkler: Marriage

 In 1924, she married Charles B. Mintz, a film distributor who had been working for her since 1922.
 Soon after she had her first child and retired from the business, turning her company over to her husband who renamed it Winkler Productions in 1926.
 The couple had two children, Katherine and William.
-The company was eventually renamed Screen Gems.

 Death

-Winkler died on June 21, 1990 in Mamaroneck, New York.
-She was 95 years old.
+Winkler died on June 21, 1990, in Mamaroneck, New York at the age of 95 years old.